-There are several ways to treat scars, ranging from topical treatment, all the way to surgery.
+There are several ways to treat scars, from topical treatment to surgery.
 The following are some options to treat scars:

 Topical Options for Scar Treatment